kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - End: 31,536
   - Growth: +7,678

-This strong and consistent growth across internal and external environments underscores increasing reliance on Managed Prometheus for observability at scale—making a compelling case for continued investment.
+This strong and consistent growth across internal and external environments underscores increasing reliance on Managed Prometheus for observability at scale—making a compelling case for continued investment atleast for the managed solution to leverage Managed prometheus.

 Business Impact / OKR Alignment:
 - Direct contribution to the internal “Workload SLO” OKR by preventing upgrade‑induced SLO breaches via automated gating.